SORRY, BUT THE COURT OF PUBLIC OPINION HAS SHIFTED AND THE “ALTERNATIVE MEDICINE” BUS HAS ALREADY LEFT TOWN!

 “You have to look at all the science.
 You have to look at prior plausibility as well.
 In fact, we know now rigorously that you can’t really interpret clinical trials unless you know the overall scientific plausibility of the hypothesis that you’re testing.
 So science-based medicine, in short, considers all of the scientific evidence completely and doesn’t focus narrowly on just the clinical evidence and throwing out … in our opinion, they tend to throw out prior plausibility.”

-Novella wants us to believe that people are flocking to alternative practitioners simply because the public is stupid.
+Novella wants us to believe that people are flocking to practitioners of alternative medicine simply because the public is stupid.
 They’re being duped.
 Although there have always been and will continue to be unscrupulous providers on both sides of this debate; if you want people to forgo their insurance and pay out of pocket, you had better provide solutions, and you had better provide them quickly.
-The alternative practiconers already have the game weighted against them because insurance does not cover what they do.
+The alternative medicine practitioners already have the game weighted against them because insurance does not cover what they do.

-Don’t waste your time watching this interview --- essentially one doctor from the old-way-of-thinking-club interviewing another.
-Instead, head straight to transcript below the video, and below that, to the comment section.
+Don’t waste your time watching this interview — essentially one doctor from the old-way-of-thinking-club interviewing another.
+Instead, head straight to the transcript below the video, and below that, to the comment section.
 Always fun and frequently dogmatic on both sides.
-In my opinion, you can see from the comments why Novella and his ilk are losing this battle, and why the label “QUACK” doesn’t hold much water with the American public anymore.
+In my opinion, you can see from the comments why Novella and his bretheren are losing this battle, and why the label “QUACK” doesn’t hold much water with the American public anymore.
 Like I said earlier, the bus labeled “alternative medicine” left town a long time ago.